stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 * Some sort of 'holder' approach for the various components that can be recreated.

+Additionally the current implementation of the swapchain and rendering surface has several problems that will be addressed as part of this refactoring work.

-Most Vulkan device drivers _should_ generate errors when the swapchain becomes invalid, but this is not guaranteed.
+Finally, most Vulkan device drivers _should_ generate errors when the swapchain becomes invalid, but this is not guaranteed.
 It is recommended to also explicitly check for changes to the window (i.e. using GLFW event callbacks), therefore event handlers will also be implemented to explicitly handle resized and minimised windows.

-Additionally the current implementation of the swapchain and rendering surface has several problems that will be addressed as part of this refactoring work:

-1. The swapchain has several properties that are dependant on the rendering surface, e.g. the presentation mode must be selected from those supported by the hardware.
-Some of these properties are currently hard-coded in the demo applications and will be replaced by a new configuration mechanism that ties in with swapchain recreation.

-2. Similarly the swapchain class and its companion builder also have complex selection and state validation logic, making these classes brittle to change and difficult to test, e.g. configuration of the number of swapchain images.
-Again this logic should be factored out.

-3. Due to the fact that we have chosen to use the Vulkan integration in GLFW to instantiate the rendering surface (rather than using Vulkan extensions from the ground up), the surface class is inherently dependant on the Vulkan instance, physical device and the GLFW window.
-However the existing code is overly complex and will be refactored to simplify configuration of the swapchain.

 ---

 # Refactor

 ## Surface

+Since we have chosen to use the Vulkan integration in GLFW to instantiate the rendering surface (rather than using Vulkan extensions from the ground up), the surface class is inherently dependant on the Vulkan instance, physical device and the GLFW window.
+However the existing code is overly complex and will be refactored to simplify configuration of the swapchain.

 First the surface class is simplified as follows: